-- 8.2.1 Continue the coordinated bay-wide patrol.
-The Towns of Orleans, Chatham and Harwich should continue to coordinate harbor patrols and should fund additional patrol personnel hours if harbormasters find an increase necessary to maintain adequate patrol coverage. - 8.2.2 Deploy navigational aids and designate speed controls as needed.
+8.2.1 Continue the coordinated bay-wide patrol.
+The Towns of Orleans, Chatham and Harwich should continue to coordinate harbor patrols and should fund additional patrol personnel hours if harbormasters find an increase necessary to maintain adequate patrol coverage.

+8.2.2 Deploy navigational aids and designate speed controls as needed.
 Navigational aids and speed controls should be used, as needed, in congested areas or where necessary to protect resources or guard against excessive speeds.
-Figure 20 shows Existing No Wake Zones in Pleasant Bay.
+Figure 24 shows Existing No Wake Zones in Pleasant Bay.
 Areas that have been identified as having the potential need for additional aids or speed controls and should be carefully monitored.

-- 8.2.3 Evaluate opportunities for potential changes in waterways regulation or policies to promote safe and appropriate use of recreational equipment and activities: - Kayaks, canoes, kite-boards, towed tubes, water skis, and swimmers should be prohibited from operating in marked navigational channels unless crossing at a safe location; - Marker buoys should be placed to delineate swimming public swimming areas; and - Relocation of lobster pots should be undertaken by appropriate town officials as necessary if pots are located in areas where channels are narrow. - 8.2.4 Evaluate Restrictions on Motorized Vessels.
-Muddy Creek is a narrow and shallow water body.
-The channel leading into Muddy Creek on the Bayside is a winding channel adjacent to a public landing and swimming areas and salt marsh.
-These features, coupled with its habitat values and lack of land based public access suggest that it is not an appropriate setting for motorized vessel traffic.
-The Alliance will work with the Harbormasters and Waterways Committees of Harwich and Chatham to evaluate policies or regulations to limit vessel access in Muddy Creek to non-motorized vessels (see recommendation 4.4.3). - 8.2.5 Undertake or support boater education efforts.
+8.2.3 Evaluate opportunities for potential changes in waterways regulation or policies to promote safe and appropriate use of recreational equipment and activities:

+- Kayaks, canoes, kite-boards, towed tubes, water skis, and swimmers should be prohibited from operating in marked navigational channels unless crossing at a safe location; - Marker buoys should be placed to delineate swimming public swimming areas; and - Relocation of lobster pots should be undertaken by appropriate town officials as necessary if pots are located in areas where channels are narrow.

+8.2.4 The entrance channel to Muddy Creek is flanked by Head-of-the-Bay Beach to the west and Jacknife Harbor Beach to the east.
+Code of Massachusetts Regulation (CMR) 323 Section 207 (1) (c) states "motorboats shall not be operated within 150 feet of shoreline which is being used as a swimming area, whether public or private,...".
+As a result, vessels may not operate under motor power to travel from Pleasant Bay into Muddy Creek.
+The Harbormasters of Harwich and Chatham enforce the Regulation and have posted signs at the channel entrance to notify motorized vessel operators.
+This CMR does not address use of motorized vessels inside of Muddy Creek.
+Use of motorized vessels inside of Muddy Creek is governed by Massachusetts General Laws Chapter 90B and relevant local waterways bylaws and regulations enforced by the Harbormasters of Chatham and Harwich.

+The Resource Management Plan discourages the operation of motorized vessels in Muddy Creek due to its ecological sensitivity.
+The physical characteristics of Muddy Creek are also not compatible with the operation of motorized vessels as a result of its very narrow and shallow configuration, with shoals exposed at low tide in some places.
+In addition, almost all the shoreline is conservation land, and there is no public shoreline access upstream of the bridge.
+Due to the recently completed bridge project shoreline areas are in transition from brackish to more estuarine forms of vegetation and should be proteced from disturbance.
+While a goal of the bridge project is to restore water quality to aid in the restoration of shellfish and other aquatic resources the current Prohibited classification for shellfishing will require extensive, long-term testing in cooperation with the State before the classification could change.

+8.2.5 Undertake or support boater education efforts.
 Public education efforts targeted to local and transient boaters should be undertaken to reinforce the recommendations of the resource management plan.
-The efforts should encompass informational brochures, signs at public landings, seminars, media, advertising, and public forums, and should address: - Waterways regulations, and penalties for non-compliance; - Environmental benefits of newer two- and four-stroke engines in terms of fuel efficiency and lower emissions; - Operating and maintenance procedures designed to reduce impacts on natural resources: - Unregulated boating protocols; - Procedures concerning aquaculture grant areas; - Appropriate use of town landings; and - Resource sensitive areas.
+The efforts should encompass informational brochures, signs at public landings, seminars, media, advertising, and public forums, and should address:

+- Waterways regulations, and penalties for non-compliance; - Environmental benefits of newer two- and four-stroke engines in terms of fuel efficiency and lower emissions; - Operating and maintenance procedures designed to reduce impacts on natural resources; - Unregulated boating protocols; - Procedures concerning aquaculture grant areas; - Appropriate use of town landings; and - Resource sensitive areas.

-8.3 Resource Management Issue: Town Landings and Other Access Points existing access points.
-This trend has heightened concerns about whether existing access points are adequate to accommodate current and future demand while preserving fragile resources.
+8.3 Resource Management Issue: Town Landings and Other Access Points